Post Office Bay, Floreana, Galapagos

 Literally hundreds of stories start and end right here at the Galapagos Post Office on the island of Floreana.
 Written by those who have experienced the Galapagos Islands, there is a tiny post barrel, where since the 19th century, whalers have kept a wooden barrel for mail at Post Office Bay.
 This mail can be picked up and delivered by whoever passes through here, all you have to do is take it and deliver it!

-Tourists by the hundreds (maybe thousands) stop by the post office and go thru the mail every day, each one checking carefully to see if there is someone from his or her neighborhood.
-If you are lucky enough to find one, you are supposed to take it with you and either put a stamp or hand deliver it yourself.
+Tourists by the hundreds (maybe thousands) stop by the post office and go through the mail every day, each one checking carefully to see if there is someone from his or her neighborhood.
+If you are lucky enough to find one, you are supposed to take it with you and either put a stamp or hand-deliver it yourself.

-Our whole group was into searching thru the post cards to see if there was someone we could take the cards back to.
+Our whole group was into searching through the postcards to see if there was someone we could take the cards back to.
 I even wrote one myself to my Mom, so maybe one day she will receive it:

 I hope one day, it finds it way to a small town in Texas where I am from!

 2/22/15 I received this email from my Father: ”

 “Today your Mom got a card from you dated 1-28-15.
 A picture of a ship that says Galapagos Ecuador.

 The card looks like it has been in the water.
 Someone has written on it in ink: picked up on Floreana Island on 2-12-15 and taken back to Lubbock, Texas, and mailed on 22 Feb, with a name signed K. Cooper.
 I thought this was strange.
 Do you know where you mailed it?”

 Disclosure: My trip to the Galapagos Islands was sponsored by Ecoventura, a luxury yacht company that takes two 7 night guided itinerary tours through the Galapagos Islands.